Quick Guide to Chopstick Etiquette in Japan

 - Position of the moving chopstick.
 This chopstick is above the resting chopstick and should be held like a pen or pencil.

-Holding your chopsticks is one thing, but learning the appropriate actions of the chopsticks is another challenge all together.
-Here are five things you will need to practice with your chopsticks in order to become a master;
+Holding your chopsticks is one thing, but learning the appropriate actions of the chopsticks is another challenge altogether.
+Here are five things you will need to practice with your chopsticks in order to become a master.

-When eating rice, especially, learning how to bring all the rice together for easier lifting is essential.
+Especially when eating rice, learning how to bring all the rice together for easier lifting is essential.
 With rice being so small, it is faster and more efficient to pool them together than to pick up one rice grain at a time.

 When eating meat, fish, or other larger foods, learning how to cut and tear is of utmost importance.
 Lifting the entire piece and taking a bite out of it is seen as poor manners.
 Sticking one chopstick into a fish and the other chopstick to the outside, pinch the chopsticks together to begin a tearing motion.
 You can also bring the chopsticks together and just apply pressure downward.
 Do not separate the chopsticks into the left and right hands.
 Always keep them together.
 It is not like a knife and fork combination.

 When eating udon, soba, or ramen, for example, learning to lift the noodles takes a bit of practice.
 For colder noodles, this is easier, but when the noodles are hot, it is helpful to learn how to slurp well.
 Slurping is actually respectful and also serves in cooling the noodles as they enter your mouth.
 Do not bite the noodles.
 Use the chopsticks to guide the whole noodle(s) into your mouth before chewing.